-Somehow the visual system incorporates boundary conditions.
+How the visual system incorporates boundary conditions is still not well-understood.
 This could be done either through low-level "propagation" analogous to the Ikeuchi & Horn algorithm, or it could be done by using the contour to "index" shape classes (polyhedra, cylinders, spheres, pills, chiclets, etc..) with which to infer the interior shape.

-Demo
+Demo idea